Canon EOS R6 Review : A Michigan Fall Backyard Wedding

 By far, my favorite thing about the camera is-the ability to see what the final image will look like on the rear screen.
 You have no idea how much time it saves me to take test shots to adjust settings.
 Most importantly, it’s much easier to cull the images.
 And it also saved me backend editing time.
 I definitely improved my post-processing workflow because of this feature!

 Overall, I am in love with Canon EOS R6 and will recommend it to every wedding photographers!
 Enjoy the sample gallery!
+If one gallery is not enough, HERE is another wedding I shot with Canon EOS R6!

 If you want to read on more Canon EOS R6 reviews, here is one blog I find it quite helpful: Canon EOS R6 Advanced Manual by Wim Arys Photography.
 You are also welcome to share your personal experience with Canon R6 in the comments below!